How to respond to disrespect

 How to "convince" a person to be respectful

-When a person treats me disrespectfully, the following thought process should go on in my mind:
+There are many different types of disrespectful behavior.
+Every situation is different.
+When a person treats me disrespectfully, the following thought process should go on in my head:

 1. Is it really disrespect or a misunderstanding?